incud/incud.github.io/README.md

     - *Davide Tezza*, MSc Mathematics at the University of Trento
         - Thesis title: *Design automatization of quantum machine learning algorithms*
         - I have been co-supervisor of Davide as part of its internship at Data Reply, together with Alessandro Oneto (professor at the University of Trento) in January - October 2022
-    - *Andrea Senese*, Msc Computer Science Engineering at the University of Torino
+    - *Andrea Senese*, MSc Computer Science Engineering at the University of Torino
         - Thesis title: *Quantum unsupervised kernel learning applied to LHCb*
         - I have been co-supervisor of Andrea together with Luca Roversi (professor at the University of Torino) and Alessandra di Pierro (professor at the University of Verona)
     - *DDB*